EU tells Greece to cut more jobs, sees 2014 growth

 Graphic on debt sustainability: r.reuters.com/syz66s

-That is well below the 50 billion euros initially planned from privatisations in Greece's first, 73 billion euro rescue plan, but is factored in to the new package.
+That is well below the 50 billion euros initially planned from privatizations in Greece's first, 73 billion euro rescue plan, but is factored in to the new package.

 Along with a primary surplus of 4.5 percent of gross domestic product in 2014, Greece should be able to return to capital markets in the same year, officials said.